rukavina/sms-bulk-mock-go/README.md

 `DLR-{UNDELIVERED|REJECTED|BUFFERED|SENT_TO_SMSC}-{ERR_CODE}`, eg. to simulate undelivered with error "Destination missing credit on prepaid account", send a message with text `DLR-UNDELIVERED-113`

 In order to test later delivery status report, send `DLR-DELAYED-{SECONDS}`, eg. `DLR-DELAYED-60` In this case it will send back dlr report 60 seconds after the message is created.
+By default, DLR will be sent just 2 seconds after the message is created.